tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 .. index:: big-o
 .. index:: growth rate

-Speaking more rigorously, Big-O is a notation for describing the **growth rate** of a time complexity function as its input size is increased towards infinity until reaching its asymptotic upper bound.
-The time complexity function serves as an approximate model for the behavior of the actual algorithm classified by it.
+Speaking more rigorously, Big-O is a notation for describing the **growth rate** of a time complexity function as its input size is increased towards infinity.
+For non-linear Big-O Values they will grow until reaching their asymptotic upper bound.

 In mathematical terms it is used to describe an algorithm as a function, ``f(n)``, which will never grow faster than at the upper bound its representative complexity function, ``g(n)``.
+The complexity function serves as an approximate model for the behavior of the algorithm classified by it.

 ..
   IDEA: how to fit in that these big-o values are like surrogates/proxies used to model an algorithm